 Founder & Managing Editor

 Nathan Thomas founded Intrepid Times in 2014 as a vehicle for sharing stories from the road and as an excuse to meet and interview his favorite writers.
-His own travel writing has been published in places like Roads and Kingdoms and Outpost Magazine, and his work as a ghostwriter has been featured in Forbes, the Huffington Post, and the Harvard Business Review.
-A New Zealander by birth and fashion sense, Nathan is currently “based” in Budapest, Hungary.
+His own travel writing has been published in places like Roads and Kingdoms and Outpost Magazine, and his work as a ghostwriter has appeared in Forbes, the Huffington Post, and the Harvard Business Review.

 How to Get in Touch